Choosing a car always involves an element of compromise. You may not be able to get everything you want or need for the price you can afford.

 - children above 22kg (3.5 stone) - Group III booster cushions

 Group 0 and Group I seats are attached to the car seat using the existing seat belt or using the ISOFIX system.
 ISOFIX seats are easier to put into the car because they just clip into anchor points mounted in the car.
-Most new cars have ISOFIX anchor points, but not all do, so you must check this before you get the seat.
+All new cars have ISOFIX anchor points, but not all older cars have, so you must check this before you get the seat.

-Which? have some useful child car seta safety checks on their site.
+Which? have some useful child car seat safety checks on their site.

 Standard features and extras